Reflective and coreflective subcategories: Introduction

 \section{Introduction}

 In all fields of Mathematics where Category Theory plays a significative role, it is a classical problem to determine when a given functor $F:\mathcal{B}\longrightarrow\mathcal{C}$ has a left or a right adjoint.
 When $\mathcal{B}$ is a (co)complete category, the most important tool is Freyd Adjoint Theorem (see \cite[Chapter 3]{Freyd} or \cite[Theorem 3.3.3]{Borceux}).
 This theorem states that, when $\mathcal{B}$ is complete, $F$ has a left adjoint if, and only if, it preserves all limits (equivalently, it preserves products and kernels) and satisfies a so-called solution-set condition.
 The conjunction of product-preservation plus the solution-set condition is very much related to the condition that the essential image $\text{Im}(F)$ be a preenveloping subcategory of $\mathcal{C}$ (we refer the reader to Section \ref{sec.preliminares} for the unexplained terminology).
+We point out that avoiding the solution-set condition can be achieved sometimes by additional Set Theory axioms, something that sheds light on the complexity of deciding when a functor has adjoints.
+For instance, assuming Vopenka's principle, every full subcategory of a locally presentable category which is closed under (co)limits is (co)reflective, i.e. the inclusion functor has a (right) left adjoint \cite[Theorems 6.22 and 6.28]{AR} (notice that every locally presentable category is bicomplete by \cite[Definition 1.17 and Corollary 1.28]{AR}).

-In this paper, we are mainly interested in the case when $\mathcal{C}$ is an arbitrary additive category and $F:\mathcal{B}\hookrightarrow\mathcal{C}$ is the inclusion functor from an (always full) subcategory.
-When such a functor has a left (resp. right) adjoint, the subcategory $\mathcal{B}$ is called reflective (resp. coreflective) and our goal is to give necessary and sufficient conditions for a subcategory to be (co)reflective.
+In this paper, we are mainly interested in the case when $\mathcal{C}$ is an arbitrary additive category and $F:\mathcal{B}\hookrightarrow\mathcal{C}$ is the inclusion functor from an (always full) subcategory, so that our goal is to give necessary and sufficient conditions for a subcategory to be (co)reflective.
 It is well-known that such a subcategory has to be preenveloping (resp. precovering) in $\mathcal{C}$.
 The natural question that arises asks whether this condition is also sufficient.
 Alternatively, one may ask what are the minimal conditions to add to the preenveloping (resp. precovering) condition of $\mathcal{B}$ for it to be a reflective (resp. coreflective) subcategory of $\mathcal{C}$.

 Our interest in this question stems from a result of Neeman (see \cite[Proposition 1.4]{Neeman10}) in the context of triangulated categories.
 It states that if $\mathcal{C}$ is a triangulated category with split idempotents, then a full triangulated subcategory $\mathcal{B}$ is coreflective if, and only if, it is precovering and closed under direct summands.
 Neeman's result was slightly generalized in \cite[Proposition 3.11]{SaorinStovicek}, where the same result is obtained, assuming only that $\mathcal{B}$ is a suspended subcategory, i.e. closed under extensions, direct summands and taking cones.
 On the other hand, it is an immediate consequence of the dual of \cite[Theorem 3.1]{RSdV} that if $\mathcal{C}$ is cocomplete abelian, a subcategory $\mathcal{B}$ is coreflective if, and only if, it is precovering and closed under taking cokernels.